 As well as the sessions, we have several events each year.
 An annual Fungus Hunt that occurs in Michaelmas terms sees an intrepid band of staff and students led by Nick Jardine scouring nearby woods for obscure or edible fungi.
 The Cabinet field trip varies in date, but we have had trips to Down House, Orford Ness and Sutton Hoo.
 Finally, the Cabinet garden party in Easter Term rounds off the year, and includes a special talk by a Cabinet member.

-If you would like to speak at the Cabinet, please contact the current secretary, Natalie Lawrence at: email@example.com
+If you would like to speak at the Cabinet, please contact the current secretary, Laura Brassington at: email@example.com